 - Some mobile phone providers may not carry on providing free roaming, please check with your provider.

-- There will be new custom rules, please check what you can/cannot bring & take back with you.
+- There are new custom rules, please check what you can/cannot bring & take back with you, most importantly for anglers there are restrictions on bringing bait & food in to France from the UK.

 Question: Do I need holiday insurance & medical cover?